Calculations of the atomic structure for the low-lying states of actinium: Results and Discussion

 \section{Results and Discussion}

 In Table~\ref{tab:Ac-energy}, we present our calculations of the energy levels and $g$-factors for several of the low-lying states for Ac.
 Also presented are the accepted experimental values (taken from the NIST database \cite{NIST}), and the difference between these and our calculations (in the column $\Delta$).
 For most levels, the agreement is better than a few percent.
+In Ref.~\cite{Eliav1998}, calculations of excitation energies for three of the lowest states of Ac were performed using a coupled-cluster approach, including non-linear terms, and we find good agreement with these calculations.

 As noted, it is possible that a number of these levels have been previously misidentified in the literature.
 The three largest deviations from experiment are likely explained by misidentification of the levels \cite{Raeder,Urer2012}, see footnotes of Table~\ref{tab:Ac-energy}.
 In Ref.~\cite{Urer2012}, the authors employed a multi-configuration Dirac-Fock calculation (including Breit and QED effects) to calculate the spectrum of the low-lying states of neutral actinium.
 Our calculations agree reasonably with those in Ref.~\cite{Urer2012}, however, our work represents a significant improvement in accuracy.
 This becomes more noticeable at higher energies.